framessh/tutorials/basics-gallery-1/readme.md

 ### Asessing GET & POST Requests

 When a frame is rendered on a Farcaster application, a `GET` request is sent to the frame application.
-Similarly, if a user clicks a button on a frame, a `POST` To handle this GET request, the `request` system variable is checked:
+Similarly, if a user clicks a button on a frame, a `POST` is sent to the frame application.
+To handle the GET request, the `request` system variable is checked:

 ```
   //!
 We have 3 pages on this frame - the welcome page, page 2, and page 3
   //!
 We want to show the landing page (welcome page), allow the user to click Next button to change to the next page & Back to the previous
   //!
-Node that comments are marked with //! prefix
+Note that comments are marked with //! prefix

   //!
 Show the default landing frame
   condition equal_to request GET;
     hop #showWelcomePage;
     exit!;
   end_if;
 ```

-For GET requests, the application hops to the `#showWelcomePage` portion of the code - more info on this on the comments in the code above.
+To handle our GET requests, the application hops to the `#showWelcomePage` portion of the code using the `hop` command.
+Hop allows the application to jump to a portion in your code indicated by code number of tags.

 If this condition is not satisfied we check the `request` if it's a POST request and process it accordingly: